Come, try me, immortals, so all of you can learn.

 - The Egyptian religion also included the concept of a deity "mightier than the gods," though more as a matter of theology than actual worship.
 This deity was rarely depicted iconographically, and writers had no fixed name to refer to him/her.
 Attempts to illustrate the god beyond the gods generally involved combining the iconography of several deities together into a hermaphroditic, multi-armed, multi-headed, multi-winged entity somewhat reminiscent of Hindu deities.

-- In Greek Mythology, Zeus is the king of the gods, who succeeded his father Cronus, who succeeded his father Ouranous.
+- In Greek Mythology, Thunder god Zeus is the king of the gods, who succeeded his father Cronus, who succeeded his father Ouranous.
 However, no god could get around the decisions of Ananke, the personification of fate and god of gods.

 - The Judeo-Christian God could be considered a god of gods if you consider the angels and demons as lesser gods, which would make the Archangels as kings of the gods.
-Early Judeo-Christian thought seemed to consider all gods as being real, but all except Yahweh are evil impostors, with Yahweh being the one true god.
+Early Jewish thought seemed to consider all gods as being real, but all except Yahweh are evil impostors, with Yahweh being the one true god.
 Later though, in Jeremiah, God only refers to some of the gods as actual creatures that he will punish, like Amon, while most, like Chemosh, are idols based on someone's imagination.

 - Aisa is the mother of the Winti gods and the creator of the continent where people originated from(Africa) as well as the head of the ground pantheon.
 She and the other Winti were only allowed to reign with the permission of a more powerful supreme God who prefers to stay distant from creation however.